callawaycloud/llm-apex-agents/README.md

 - The code itself is likely to undergo significant breaking changes.
 - It is not yet optimized for performance and is not yet fully tested.
 - Use at your own risk.

-## Getting Started

-> Run in scratch org or install to developer edition using `sfdx force:mdapi:deploy`

 Library comes out of the box with some useful agents and actions.